-The 2019 Met Gala theme was “camp” and had people scratching their heads.
+The 2019 Met Gala theme was “camp” – and it had some scratching their heads.
 Susan Sontag wrote of camp that ‘The essence of Camp is the love of the unnatural: of artifice and exaggeration.”
 Camp celebrates and elevates taste that is defined as “bad” by the cultural elite.
-It is also an a-political celebration of the absurd.
+It is also an apolitical celebration of the absurd.

-Many were perplexed by the choice of “camp” for the Met Gala – last year’s history laden “Fashion and the Catholic Imagination” inspired weighty and regal looks.
+Last year’s history-laden “Fashion and the Catholic Imagination” inspired weighty and majestic looks and were disappointed by this year’s choice.
 Some even felt that the choice of “Camp” was problematic – that the term is dated and homophobic.
-However, Camp has often alluded to the outsiders – Sontag wrote “Camp is esoteric – something of a private code, a badge of identity even, among small urban cliques.”
+However, Camp has often alluded to the outsiders – Sontag wrote: “Camp is esoteric – something of a private code, a badge of identity even, among small urban cliques.”
 She was referring to the LGBTQI community of the 1960s – who were excluded from the realms of good taste as defined by the white, heterosexual fashion community.

 We are taking a look at those who nailed the subversive, highly individualistic appeal of camp – with looks that celebrated performativity and theatricality of this years theme.